sensedeep/sensedeep/README.md

 [https://github.com/sensedeep/senselogs/issues](https://github.com/sensedeep/senselogs/issues)

-This free version has some capacity limits.
+The free version has some capacity limits.
 You can configure one AWS cloud account and four log views.
-We'll soon be releasing an enhanced commercial version that supports multiple clouds, regions and synchronizes your log views via the cloud across multiple devices.
-It also offers enhanced log event searching and query operations.
+We'll soon be releasing an enhanced commercial version that supports multiple clouds, regions and synchronizes your log views via the cloud across multiple devices, and offers enhanced log event searching and query operations.

 ### Installation